Feng-67/UO-Wildlands-Server/UO-Wildlands-Features.md

 ## Technical & Global Changes

 - **Balance Adjustments:** Boss HP (specifically Melisande) has been normalized to 50k HP.
 Medusa and Stygian Dragon now drop peerless ingredients
-- **Loot Tables:** Select mobs utilize slightly improved loot profiles
+- **Loot Tables:** Select mobs utilize slightly improved loot profiles.
+Peerless Bosses have a chance to drop rare and very rare items, selected from several 'Treasures Of' loot tables - this is in addition to normal peerless loot

 ## Exploration-Based Testing